aptech/gauss_blog/time_series/permutation-entropy-12.13.18/README.md

   *  Put the line `library pe;` at the beginning of your program files.

 ## Data
-The data used in the blog is contained in three files
+The data used in the blog is contained in two files
 1. [djia_1901to2018.csv](djia_1901to2018.csv) - This contains the daily [Dow Jones Industrial Average](https://us.spindices.com/indices/equity/dow-jones-industrial-average) from 1901 to 2018.
 2. [segmented_djia.dat](setmented_djia.dat) - This contains to the DJIA data in [djia_1901to2018.csv](djia_1901to2018.csv) segmented for the rolling window permutation entropy estimation.